Demonncodes/python_calculator/README.md

-# python_calculator
+# 🧮 Python Calculator

-Basic and simple calculator using python......!
+This is a simple calculator built using Python.

+## 🚀 Features
+- Addition
+- Subtraction
+- Multiplication
+- Division

+## 💻 How to Run
+1. Install Python
+2. Run this command:
+   python calculator.py

+## 📌 Author
+- Demonncodes